 The University provides students with a paper copy of a full transcript to supplement the degree certificate issued at graduation.
-Official transcripts, online through Digitary CORE or additional paper copies, are available through CamSIS self-services accounts.
-Unofficial transcripts can be printed off at any time through the same accounts.
+Official transcripts, online through Digitary CORE or additional paper copies, are available to purchase.
+Unofficial transcripts can be printed off at any time from student CamSIS accounts.